 Pest monitoring Watch for clouds of adults in May to minimize damage to plants.
 Check plants to monitor for damage.
 If some damage is noted, check more frequently.
 This is a fairly rare insect.

 Shear back plants to remove leaves when larvae are in the mines.
-Do not compost or they may still emerge.
+Do not compost or the adult moths may still emerge.

-Outbreaks are rare but do occur.
+Outbreaks are rare, but do occur.
 Usually by the time there are large numbers of leafminers, the natural enemies build up, and the population crashes.
-Fasoranti observed that the principal enemy is a eulophid, Pnigalio flavipes.
+The principal enemy is a eulophid wasp, Pnigalio flavipes.
 Various species of spiders, Araneus diadematus, Philodromus dispar, Metaphidippus manni, and a bird, the dark eyed junco, prey on adults.
 Emerging adults were also trapped and killed in spittle-bug (Clastopera spp.) froth.

 See "Leafminer" in: